Streamer Fishing For Salmon: Best Tactics and Best Flies

 I prefer 4 to 6-inch streamer flies in bright colors like chartreuse, pinks, oranges, and white.

-Fly Rod and Reel For King Salmon: I prefer a 9 or 10-weight fly rod in the 9-foot length when streamer fishing for salmon, matched with a suitable fly reel and a floating line with a heavy sink tip.
+Fly Rod and Reel For King Salmon: I prefer a nine or ten-weight fly rod in the 9-foot length for salmon fishing with a streamer fly, matched with a suitable fly reel and a floating line with a heavy sink tip.
 I will use a full sinking line in some situations.

 Fly Leader For King Salmon: A 6 to 9-foot leader salmon leader that is 16 to 20 pounds combined with a 12 to 24 inch 14 to 16-pound tippet.